Gotcha (company)

-The Gotcha Group LLC, doing business as Gotcha, is an electric bike and scooter-sharing company based in Charleston, South Carolina.
+The Gotcha Group LLC, doing business as Gotcha, was an electric bike and scooter-sharing company based in Charleston, South Carolina.
 Gotcha began operating bike share systems on college campuses in the United States and later expanded to scooter-sharing and other electric vehicles such as electric trike scooters.
+Gotcha was purchased by Last Mile Holdings in 2020 which was in turn purchased by Bolt Mobility, an American electric scooter company co-founded by Usain Bolt which stopped operating in 2022.

 History

 Gotcha first offered dockless bike sharing systems on college campuses and certain housing developments, and later offered taxi-like rides in electric vehicles for select markets.
 As scooters became popular, Gotcha expanded to scooters in some markets.
 Citing caution about the long-term durability of light-weight two-wheeled scooters, Gotcha began expanding service to electric trike scooters which it believed were more durable, and would allow two riders at a time.

-Gotcha continues to be based in Charleston, South Carolina, and also has offices in Los Angeles, Atlanta, and San Francisco.
+Gotcha was based in Charleston, South Carolina, and also had offices in Los Angeles, Atlanta, and San Francisco.

 Equipment and usage

-Gotcha offers bikes, scooters, and rides in electric vehicles to various areas, and has announced electric trike service in certain areas.
-Because the company operates its bike and scooter share systems in conjunction with other organizations, the rates of service vary, but typically include a per-mile rate and sometimes an initial usage fee.
-In markets where rides in Gotcha's taxi-like electric vehicle service are available during certain hours of operation, rides are available at a flat-rate.
+Gotcha offered bikes, scooters, and rides in electric vehicles to various areas, and had announced electric trike service in certain areas.
+Because the company operated its bike and scooter share systems in conjunction with other organizations, the rates of service varied, but typically included a per-mile rate and sometimes an initial usage fee.
+In markets where rides in Gotcha's taxi-like electric vehicle service were available during certain hours of operation, rides were available at a flat-rate.